In the age of social media, email marketing, ads, and stories, there’re a lot of places where people can get a feel of who you are and what you do.

 This duality creates a place of inconsistency and a broken experience for your audience and customers.
 For example, people get used to seeing someone jolly and fun on Instagram and get the same feeling when reading your about page, but the fairytale ends when it comes to the actual purchasing experience.

-It’s the third time I mention the About page, so here you go: check this crystal clear article about how to create one that strikes a chord.
+It’s the third time I mention the About page, you might as well know that we wrote a separate piece on how to create an About page that strikes a chord.

 They are met with a boring product description that doesn’t speak to who you are.
 Once they place an order, they see a blunt thank you page and a series of automated emails filled with preconfigured text generated by the eCommerce service or plugin.